-Module 2.
-Cultural Identity we culture.
-What are the receipe for this lock of awareness of our own culture? wn culture.
-What are the reasons for this lack of awareness
+ICC-Wodule 2.
+Cultural Identity We are usually not aware of our own culture.
+What are the reasons for this lack of awareness of our own culture?

 Syereotyping (negative and positive): Yafa Show

 - Watch the video and write down the attributes of the American character as described by the Germans. - Watch the video and write down the attributes of the German character as described by themselves.